upkarlidder/hackerdojo-nlp/README.md

-# Train a Natural Language Classifier to categorise a message as SPAM or HAM
+# Train a Natural Language Classifier to categorize a message as SPAM or HAM

 We will build a classifier on IBM Cloud and Watson Studio that classifies an incoming message as HAM or SPAM.
 The steps will include